andrew/ultimate-awesome/README.md

 - [Awesome-Deep-Learning-of-Remote-Sensing](https://github.com/whut2962575697/Awesome-Deep-Learning-of-Remote-Sensing) - Awesome Deep Learning of Remote Sensing.
 - [awesome-fp-jobs](https://github.com/ad-si/awesome-fp-jobs) - A curated list of awesome functional programming jobs.
 - [awesome-list](https://github.com/beerandcodeteam/awesome-list) - Lista de links úteis.
+- [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
 - [awesome-coco](https://github.com/dougmasten/awesome-coco) - A curated list of awesome Tandy Color Computer development tools, software and resources.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-software-analytics](https://github.com/feststelltaste/awesome-software-analytics) - Curated list of awesome resources and links about Software Analytics.